Should I Stay or Should I Go? Making the Decision to Go Home

 Where in the world do I want to invest the energy and effort of watering the grass?

-If you’re currently faced with the dilemma of whether to stay where you´re at or head somewhere else and you’d like to set up an initial consultation with me, please send me a message.
+If you’re currently faced with the dilemma of whether to stay where you´re at or head somewhere else and you’d like to start counseling to work through the decision making process, please send me a message.
 I offer online sessions for people around the world to help support them through the decision making process, and I also treat clients for general mental health concerns as well.